kstenerud/concise-encoding/cte-specification.md

 Comments **CAN** be written in single-line or multi-line form.

+Comments have the same placement requirements as regular objects.
+This means for example that butting up the comment against an object is not allowed (i.e. `"a"/* comment */` and `/ *comment */"a"` are not allowed).

 #### Single Line Comment

 A single line comment begins at the sequence `//` and continues until the next linefeed (u+000a) is encountered.